wlaur/encomp/docs/usage.rst

     # ValueError: Input pair variable is invalid and output(s) are non-trivial; cannot do state update : PropsSI("T","D",500,"PCRIT",100000,"water")

-If the convenience class :py:class:`encomp.fluids.Water` is used, the fluid name can be omitted.
+When the class :py:class:`encomp.fluids.Water` is used, the fluid name can be omitted.
-:py:class:`encomp.fluids.Water` uses ``IAPWS-95``.
+:py:class:`encomp.fluids.Water` uses the ``IAPWS-95`` formulations.
 To use ``IAPWS-97`` instead, create an instance of :py:class:`encomp.fluids.Fluid` with name ``IF97::Water``.